 MARCH 15-21, 2020

 Show your support for the 2020 Arctic Winter Games by purchasing Games gear!
-Check out the items now available online as well as in-store at Sports Experts in Whitehorse.
-These items will be updated on a local basis as new stock comes in, so check back regularly.
+All merchandise is now 50% off!
+Check out the items available online as well as in-store at Sports Experts in Whitehorse.

 Cheer on Your Favourite Team!